ECHibiki/Kissu-Feedback-and-Forms/README.md

 - The UI will be manually tested.
 - Templating will be manually tested.
 - After each test case a cleanup will be done.
 This means constant reinitialization.
+- Tests should be using fuzzing to verify multiple different possibilities of inputs

 ## Tech
  - Gin Server